 - Templates can help make page setup easy

 - Can't duplicate sites

 - Unable to perform a multi-site setup

-- Unable to keep all Affiliate sites consistent or share same pages of content between sites.
+- Unable to keep all affiliate sites consistent or share the same pages of content between sites.

 - Likely more expensive per month for hosting

 Quite similar to Squarespace, in terms of functionality and pros/cons, except that Squarespace, in general, seems to be a more robust platform, especially for business websites.

 - Best admin UX for software CMS (content management system) solutions

 - Distributor plugin can provide content sharing between sites ( https://distributorplugin.com/ )

 - Most widely-used software CMS – strong community and support